solid-lines/dhis2-metadata-checkers/README.md

 # check-programs-without-programStages.py
 This script checks if a program (event/tracker) has at least one programStage (i.e. search for programs without programStages).

+# check-programIndicators-without-expression.py
+This script checks if a program indicator has a expression.